How to Apply to the MBA Program

 Hear directly from our MIT Sloan Admissions team to learn more about the MBA application

 A complete application for 2023 entry consists of the following:

 MIT Sloan seeks students whose personal characteristics demonstrate that they will make the most of the incredible opportunities at MIT, both academic and non-academic.
 We are on a quest to find those whose presence will enhance the experience of other students.
 We seek thoughtful leaders with exceptional intellectual abilities and the drive and determination to put their stamp on the world.
 We welcome people who are independent, authentic, and fearlessly creative — true doers.
 We want people who can redefine solutions to conventional problems, and strive to preempt unconventional dilemmas with cutting-edge ideas.
 We demand integrity and respect passion.

-Taking the above into consideration, please submit a cover letter seeking a place in the MIT Sloan MBA Program.
-Your letter should conform to a standard business correspondence, include one or more examples that illustrate why you meet the desired criteria above, and be addressed to the Assistant Deans of Admissions, Rod Garcia and Dawna Levenson (300 words or fewer, excluding address and salutation).
+Taking the above into consideration, please submit a cover letter seeking a place in the MIT Sloan MBA program.
+Your letter should conform to a standard business correspondence, include one or more professional examples that illustrate why you meet the desired criteria above, and be addressed to the Admissions Committee (300 words or fewer, excluding address and salutation).

-- Work Experience - please list in reverse chronological order and include: company name, title, results-oriented bullets that demonstrate your skill set, and dates.
+- Work Experience: Please include company name, title, results-oriented bullets that demonstrate your skill set, and dates

-- Additional information - languages, extracurricular activities/community service, technical skills/certifications, special skills/interests (if appropriate)
+- Additional information: Please include extracurricular activities/community service, technical skills/certifications, and special skills/interests, and languages spoken (if applicable)

 One Letter of Recommendation

 A detailed recommendation can tell us a lot about you.
 Make sure you select an individual qualified to speak about your results as a professional and your potential as a leader.